United South of England Eleven: Other first-class matches

 The 1876 match in Hull was the last time the UNEE played the USEE although there was a curious footnote to the series when the USEE played against the official North of England cricket team on 6 & 7 September 1880.
 The North's team in this match at Rotherham bore little resemblance to the UNEE but, nevertheless, the official North hammered another nail into the coffin of the unofficial USEE with a 53 run victory.

 The USEE had earlier played in two other first-class matches.
 These were in June 1874, when they played Yorkshire in Bradford; and May 1876 when they played the All-England Eleven (AEE) at Lord's.
 The USEE lost both these matches.
 Yorkshire beat them by 26 runs.
 They lost to the AEE by an innings and 84 runs.

 Odds matches

 According to CricketArchive's database, the USEE played in 217 matches in which they were the travelling team operating on an itinerant basis by taking on local sides that invariably had odds, typically using 22 players against the USEE's eleven.
 The first of these games took place at Dublin in May 1865 and the USEE fielded a strong team of Surrey and Sussex professionals, but the Ireland XXII managed a draw.
 The last-ever match was at Stroud on 9, 10 & 11 September 1880, just after the match in Hull against the official North.
-The match against the Stoud XXII was drawn.
+The match against the Stroud XXII was drawn.
 Poignantly, it was also the last cricket match ever played by USEE stalwart Fred Grace, who died eleven days later.
 According to Simon Rae, the United South died with him.